alesegdia/LD33/README.md

 ## Elements

 There are 6 elements in the game: Sacred, Evil, Fire, Ice, Venom and Normal (heh, sounds familiar?).
-Each element has weakness and enforcements from and for other elements.
-In the next table, you can check strengths and weaknesses
+Each element has weakness and strengths against other elements.
+In the next table, you can check strengths and weaknesses.
+W = weak, VW = very weak, S = strong.

 ·  |  S|  E|  F|  I|  V|  M
 ---|---|---|---|---|---|---